Southeastern Theatre alumni join forces for production

 Candidates for associate’s, bachelor’s, master’s and doctoral degrees can apply

 for graduation by logging into their LeoNet campus accounts and choosing the “Self

 Service, Degree Progress/Graduation, Apply for Graduation” option.
 Instructions are

-available at southeastern.edu/admin/rec_reg/graduation/ or from the Southeastern Office of Records and Registration at 549-2066.
-There is
+available at southeastern.edu/admin/registrar/graduation/ or from the Southeastern Office of the Registrar at 549-2066.
+There is also a direct

 Students seeking help on completing the graduation application can also go to